lewis-worsley/fun-with-flags/README.md

 - The user is presented with three options.
 One of the options is correct.
 The user can either click one of the buttons or press 1 (connected to the left button), 2 (middle), or 3 (right).
 This means the user does not need to use a mouse to play the game.
 - If the user guesses correctly, the background color of the box will change to green for 1.5 seconds before returning to its default state ready for the next round.
 - If the user guesses wrongly, a pop-up will make it known to the user and inform him/her of the correct answer.
-The background color of the box will change to red for 1.5 seconds before returning to its default state ready for the next round.
+The background color of the box will change to red for 0.5 seconds before returning to its default state ready for the next round.
+- The text underneath the heading is hidden when media screen is 719px and less because it's likely they will be using touchscreen to play the game on mobile or tablet.

 <img src="assets/readme-images/question-area.jpg"><br>